 Friendly fire incidents had been common since the inception of the 11th Flotilla at Blyth.
 The decision to pay a bounty to any merchant ship which sank a U-boat was probably to blame for the first incident.
 G10 had narrowly escaped destruction at the bows of Mayflower in May 1916.
 The Norwegian collier rammed G10 in the East coast channel.
 G10 sank and was would have been lost but for a timely blowing of tanks.
 Later, when the boat was under repair, part of the merchant’s screw was found lodged in the submarine’s conning tower This screw was subsequently hung on the gates of Blyth Docks as a warning to all submarine commanders of the potential danger from friendly units.

-The danger to Blyth submarines was not just from bounty-hungry foreign merchants On March 19, 1917 came an indication that the submarine/warship challenge and reply procedure was not working when J1 was fired upon by the Rosyth based, 13th Flotilla destroyer HMS Orpheus.
+The danger to Blyth submarines was not just from bounty-hungry foreign merchants or poorly trained Auxiliary Patrol units.
+On March 19, 1917 came an indication that the submarine/warship challenge and reply procedure was not working when J1, having earlier exchanged signals with Rival, another British destroyer, was fired upon by the Rosyth based, 13th Flotilla destroyer HMS Orpheus.
 Orpheus suddenly closed at high speed and fired four rounds at short range at J1, narrowly missing the bridge.
-It transpired that she had not seen the interchange of signals between the destroyer Rival and J1, Nor had Orpheus been aware of the presence of a friendly submarine.
+It transpired that Orpheus had been oblivious to the interchange of signals between the destroyer Rival and J1, Nor had Orpheus been aware of the presence of a friendly submarine.
 Approaching at high speed from leeward, Orpheus had not seen the White Ensign flown by J1.
 Following this incident Admiralty staff made the following observation:

 ‘It has always been accepted that the first consideration must be the safety of our surface vessels and in the case of our patrols, freedom of instant action.
 The existing arrangement by which the onus of keeping clear rested upon the submarine was therefore a clear and logical one‘